 6 Begin to stick down your items.
 Add glue or tape to wherever the materials touch the paper.
 Add your materials one by one until you’ve recreated your work!

 We love salt dough activities!
-Keep your eyes peeled for an upcoming post about our in-house salt dough sessions.
+Keep your eyes peeled for an upcoming post about our in-house salt dough sessions where you also find the salt dough recipe and unlimited inspirations.
 It doesn’t matter how small or big your child is (here at toucanHQ we’re very big kids), salt dough allows complete open-ended creativity to create 3D sculptures.
 It’s easily manipulated and stuck together, and hardens to create a long-lasting work of art.
 Once it’s dry it can be painted or decorated!